Reading the Label- What does the feed tag really tell you- Part 1

 The feed format — for example, pellet, or meal.

-An ingredient list —this should list all the ingredients that go into a feed.
+An ingredient list —By law this list doesn’t actually have to appear on the label, however most reputable manufacturers will include the ingredients that go into a feed.
 Sometimes this can be vague.
 One reason for this is some feed formulas are designed to be variable, so that one ingredient (providing similar nutrition) can be substituted for another as prices fluctuate.
 The second is that manufacturers prefer not to divulge the exact formula to avoid copying by competitors.
 So, instead of putting specific ingredients like oat hay, or Lucerne, you may see “Forage products” listed , instead of soybean meal, you might see “plant protein products”, instead of brewer’s yeast, or wheat bran, you might see “processed grain by-products.”
 However the ingredients should be listed by %, so ingredients used in larger amounts will appear at the start, and ingredients used in smaller amounts at the end.
 So a label that indicates “Forage products” first will be a higher fibre feed than those starting with “Grain” or “Grain by products” first.

 Directions for use — this usually includes a guideline for feeding amounts, based on the weight and workload of the horse.
 These guidelines usually are calculated so that, along with an appropriate amount of forage (grazing and/or hay), the feed will provide complete nutrition when fed at the recommended amounts.